OluwadareLab/ParticleChromo3D/README.md

 -----------------------------------------------------------
 In our study, we used the synthetic dataset from [Adhikari, et al](https://doi.org/10.1186/s12864-016-3210-4).
 The contact maps, the original models and their reconstructed models used in this study were downloaded from [here](http://sysbio.rnet.missouri.edu/bdm_download/chromosome3d/unzipped/Input/Synthetic/)

-The realdataset was downloaded from [GSDB](http://sysbio.rnet.missouri.edu/3dgenome/GSDB/details.php?id=GM12878)
+The GM12878 cell Hi-C dataset, GEO Accession number GSE63525, was downloaded from [GSDB](http://sysbio.rnet.missouri.edu/3dgenome/GSDB/details.php?id=GM12878) with GSDB ID: OO7429SF

 **3. Input matrix file format:**
 -----------------------------------------------------------